 - Apparent numbness, tingling, or pain in your baby’s arms, hands, or fingers

 If your child exhibits any of these symptoms, have them diagnosed right away.
-If the injury is, in fact, a brachial plexus wound, take the next step with Spohrer Dodd.
+Take the next step with a Jacksonville brachial plexus injury lawyer at Spohrer Dodd.